CPX Student Guidelines

 - After each encounter, the standardized patient will enter information about your performance into a computer.
 This information will be converted into a numeric percent-correct score for communication skills and physical examination.

-- You will write a patient note for most cases using the USMLE Step 2 CS format.
-For grading efficiency, the note is written on the computer, but paper copies will also be available for hand-written notes if requested.
+- You will type a patient note for most cases using the USMLE Step 2 CS format.
+For grading efficiency, the note is completed on the computer, but paper copies will also be available for hand-written notes if requested or in the event of technical issues.
 Physicians score patient notes using a patient note rubric that evaluates history and physical exam written findings as they are related to the differential diagnosis and follow-up plan.

 What are the criteria for passing the CPX?